 Your Lex bot can be integrated into your website in a few simple steps:

 You can create a free account in Kommunicate.
 Head to the signup section to start.

 Post signup, navigate to the bot integration section and select the Amazon Lex platform.
 Kommunicate requires the below detail in order to query your bot on your behalf.

 You just need to fill a few details to connect your Lex bot.
 You can get these details in your AWS Management Console -> Security credentials section.

 - Access key ID & Secret access key: Access key ID and secret access key are required to sign requests that are sent to your Lex bot.
 To get your access key sign into your AWS console as an IAM user having permissions to access Lex API.
 Locate to your user name in the upper-right section of the navigation bar.
 From the drop-down menu, select My Security Credentials.
 Then create an access key in Access keys for CLI, SDK, & API access section.
 You can find more detail in this blog.

-- Bot name in Lex platform: This is the same name you have entered while creating the bot in Lex platform.
-If you are not aware of it, you can also get it from the bot list in Lex home page.
+- Bot name in Lex platform: This is the same name you have entered while creating the bot in the Lex platform.
+If you are not aware of it, you can also get it from the bot list in the Lex home page.

 - Bot alias: Bot alias is a pointer to a specific version of the bot.
 The alias is exposed to client applications instead of the version.
 If you publish a new version of the bot and want kommunicate to connect to the new version, you can simply point the alias to the new version from Lex console without changing anything on Kommunicate Dashboard.

 - Region: AWS region where your Lex service is running.
-You can find your region in the top-right corner following the user name in AWS console.
+You can find your region in the top-right corner following the user name in the AWS console.